LK00100100/tribal-sim-map-editor/README.md

 # tribal-sim-map-editor
-A Map Editor for Tribal Simulator
+A Map Editor for the game Tribal Simulator

+Turns a png image with a certain color palette into a json with a 2d terrain grid.